I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwopenkeytransacted.md

 ## -remarks
 <p>This routine provides a handle with which the caller can access a registry key.
 Additionally, this routine associates the key with an active transaction.</p>

-<p>After the handle that is pointed to by <i>KeyHandle</i> is no longer being used, the driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566417">ZwClose</a> routine to close it.</p>
+<p>After the handle that is pointed to by <i>KeyHandle</i> is no longer being used, the driver must call the <a href="..\wdm\nf-wdm-zwclose.md">ZwClose</a> routine to close it.</p>

 <p>If the specified key does not exist in the registry, <b>ZwOpenKeyTransacted</b> returns an error status value and does not supply a key handle.
-Unlike the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566426">ZwCreateKeyTransacted</a> routine, the <b>ZwOpenKeyTransacted</b> routine does not create the specified key if the key does not exist.
+Unlike the <a href="..\wdm\nf-wdm-zwcreatekeytransacted.md">ZwCreateKeyTransacted</a> routine, the <b>ZwOpenKeyTransacted</b> routine does not create the specified key if the key does not exist.
 Both <b>ZwCreateKeyTransacted</b> and <b>ZwOpenKeyTransacted</b> associate a registry key with a transaction.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff567014">ZwOpenKey</a> routine is similar to <b>ZwOpenKeyTransacted</b>, but does not associate a key with a transaction.</p>
+<p>The <a href="..\wdm\nf-wdm-zwopenkey.md">ZwOpenKey</a> routine is similar to <b>ZwOpenKeyTransacted</b>, but does not associate a key with a transaction.</p>

 <p>After a kernel-mode driver obtains a handle to a transaction (for example, by calling <b>ZwCreateTransaction</b>), the driver can perform a series of registry operations that are part of this transaction.
 The driver can close the transaction either by committing to the changes that were made in the transaction or by rolling back the transaction.</p>

-<p>After the driver successfully completes all registry operations that are part of a transaction, it can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566420">ZwCommitTransaction</a> routine to commit to the changes.
-The driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567086">ZwRollbackTransaction</a> routine to roll back the transaction.</p>
+<p>After the driver successfully completes all registry operations that are part of a transaction, it can call the <a href="..\wdm\nf-wdm-zwcommittransaction.md">ZwCommitTransaction</a> routine to commit to the changes.
+The driver can call the <a href="..\wdm\nf-wdm-zwrollbacktransaction.md">ZwRollbackTransaction</a> routine to roll back the transaction.</p>

 <p>During a transaction, a registry operation is part of the transaction if the system call that performs the operation meets either of the following conditions:</p>

 <p>The call specifies, as an input parameter, the transaction handle.
 For example, calls to <b>ZwCreateKeyTransacted</b> and <b>ZwOpenKeyTransacted</b> can associate one or more keys with the transaction. </p>

 <p>The call specifies, as an input parameter, a registry key handle that was obtained by a call to <b>ZwCreateKeyTransacted</b> or <b>ZwOpenKeyTransacted</b> to which the transaction handle was supplied.
-For example, a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567109">ZwSetValueKey</a> routine can use a key handle that was obtained in this way to set the value of a registry key as part of a transaction. </p>

-<p>For more information about kernel-mode transactions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565408">Using Kernel Transaction Manager</a>.</p>

-<p><b>ZwOpenKeyTransacted</b> ignores the security information in the structure that the <i>ObjectAttributes</i> parameter points to.</p>

-<p>If the kernel-mode caller is not running in a system thread context, it must ensure that any handles it creates are kernel handles.
-Otherwise, the handle can be accessed by the process in whose context the driver is running.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557758">Object Handles</a>.</p>

-<p>For more information about how to work with registry keys in kernel mode, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565537">Using the Registry in a Driver</a>. </p>

-<p>This routine provides a handle with which the caller can access a registry key.
-Additionally, this routine associates the key with an active transaction.</p>

-<p>After the handle that is pointed to by <i>KeyHandle</i> is no longer being used, the driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566417">ZwClose</a> routine to close it.</p>

-<p>If the specified key does not exist in the registry, <b>ZwOpenKeyTransacted</b> returns an error status value and does not supply a key handle.
-Unlike the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566426">ZwCreateKeyTransacted</a> routine, the <b>ZwOpenKeyTransacted</b> routine does not create the specified key if the key does not exist.
-Both <b>ZwCreateKeyTransacted</b> and <b>ZwOpenKeyTransacted</b> associate a registry key with a transaction.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff567014">ZwOpenKey</a> routine is similar to <b>ZwOpenKeyTransacted</b>, but does not associate a key with a transaction.</p>

-<p>After a kernel-mode driver obtains a handle to a transaction (for example, by calling <b>ZwCreateTransaction</b>), the driver can perform a series of registry operations that are part of this transaction.
-The driver can close the transaction either by committing to the changes that were made in the transaction or by rolling back the transaction.</p>

-<p>After the driver successfully completes all registry operations that are part of a transaction, it can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566420">ZwCommitTransaction</a> routine to commit to the changes.
-The driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567086">ZwRollbackTransaction</a> routine to roll back the transaction.</p>

-<p>During a transaction, a registry operation is part of the transaction if the system call that performs the operation meets either of the following conditions:</p>

-<p>The call specifies, as an input parameter, the transaction handle.
-For example, calls to <b>ZwCreateKeyTransacted</b> and <b>ZwOpenKeyTransacted</b> can associate one or more keys with the transaction. </p>

-<p>The call specifies, as an input parameter, a registry key handle that was obtained by a call to <b>ZwCreateKeyTransacted</b> or <b>ZwOpenKeyTransacted</b> to which the transaction handle was supplied.
-For example, a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567109">ZwSetValueKey</a> routine can use a key handle that was obtained in this way to set the value of a registry key as part of a transaction. </p>
+For example, a call to the <a href="..\wdm\nf-wdm-zwsetvaluekey.md">ZwSetValueKey</a> routine can use a key handle that was obtained in this way to set the value of a registry key as part of a transaction. </p>

 <p>For more information about kernel-mode transactions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565408">Using Kernel Transaction Manager</a>.</p>